daattali/beautiful-jekyll/README.md

 I wrote [a blog post](http://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that are applicable to any Jekyll site.
 It describes how I used a custom URL for my site (deanattali.com instead of daattali.github.io), how to add a Google-powered search into your site, and provides a few more details about having an RSS feed.

-### Credits

-This template was not made entirely from scratch.
-I would like to give special thanks to:
-- [Barry Clark](https://github.com/barryclark) and his project [Jekyll Now](https://github.com/barryclark/jekyll-now), from whom I've taken several ideas and code snippets, as well as some documenation tips.
-- [Iron Summit Media](https://github.com/IronSummitMedia) and their project [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from which I've used some design ideas and some of the templating code for posts and pagination.

-I'd also like to thank [Dr. Jekyll's Themes](http://drjekyllthemes.github.io/) for featuring Beautiful Jekyll in their Jekyll theme directory.

-### Contributions

-If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
-Any comments are welcome!

-If you do fork this project to use as a template for your site, I would appreciate if you keep the link in the footer to this project.
-I've noticed that several people who forked this repo removed the attribution and I would prefer to get the recognition if you do use this :)

 ### Featured users

 Beautiful Jekyll has been used in over 100 websites.
 Here is a hand-picked selection of some websites that use Beautiful Jekyll.